66Leo66/PoW-solver-rs/README.md

 - armv7-unknown-linux-musleabihf
 - i686-pc-windows-gnu
 - i686-unknown-linux-gnu
-- mips64-unknown-linux-muslabi64
-- mips64el-unknown-linux-muslabi64
-- powerpc64-unknown-linux-gnu
-- powerpc64le-unknown-linux-gnu
-- riscv64gc-unknown-linux-gnu
 - x86_64-pc-windows-gnu
 - x86_64-unknown-freebsd
 - x86_64-unknown-linux-gnu
 - x86_64-unknown-linux-musl

-However, you should be able to build the application on every(maybe most) Rust-supported platforms.
-> Targets above is selected from [target supported by cross](https://github.com/cross-rs/cross#supported-targets) randomly.

 ## Credits
 I was going to use [RobinJadoul/proof-of-work](https://github.com/RobinJadoul/proof-of-work/) but it has no rust version, my PC has no golang environment, and it's single-threaded.